 RESEARCH BEFORE BUYING A RAGDOLL KITTEN

-- Beware of breeders that offer discounted kittens under 12 weeks of age that are not vaccinated, not spayed/neutered, and/or not weaned before leaving the cattery.
+- Beware of breeders that offer discounted kittens under 12 weeks of age that are not vaccinated, and/or not weaned before leaving the cattery.

 - Beware of breeders that mass produce babies monthly.

 - Beware of breeders that do not spay/nueter their pet kittens or provide a clause in their contract requiring it.

 - Beware of breeders that cannot produce the parents of the kittens, the pedigrees and/or medical records (including genetic test results) to the parents of your kitten(s).